 - Marijuana-Derived – Any CBD product sourced from marijuana will have higher levels of THC.
 These will show up on your drug test, even if you are only taking the product for the CBD content.
 If you live in a state where this is legal, you have nothing to worry about, but that’s not the case for everyone.

-- Hemp-Derived – Hemp is a close cousin of marijuana, but contains a tiny fraction of the THC in the other plant.
-Any CBD sourced from hemp will have less than 0.3% THC, which will not show up on your drug test.
+- Hemp-Derived – Hemp is a close cousin of marijuana but contains a tiny fraction of the THC in the other plant.
+Any CBD sourced from hemp in the United States will have less than 0.3% THC, as that is the legal limit, and it will not show up on your drug test.

-So, to enjoy the benefits of CBD, opt for a full-spectrum product sourced from hemp.
+So, to enjoy the full benefits of CBD legally, opt for a full-spectrum product sourced from hemp.